Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sample-Texture-2D-Node.md

 <td>Tangent, Object</td>
 <td>If <strong>Type</strong> is <strong>Normal</strong> and you're using your Texture as a normal map, choose the Space for your normal map: <br/><br/>
 <ul>
-<li><strong>Tangent:</strong> The normals in the normal map are relative to the existing vertex normals on the geometry.
-The vertex normals on the geometry are only adjusted instead of overridden.
-Use a Tangent normal map whenever the mesh for your geometry needs to deform or change, such as when animating a character.</li>
+<li><strong>Tangent</strong>: Use a Tangent normal map whenever the mesh for your geometry needs to deform or change, like when you're animating a character.
+When you select <strong>Tangent</strong> Space, the normal map's normals are relative to the existing vertex normals of any geometry rendered with your Shader Graph.
+Your Shader Graph only adjusts the vertex normals instead of overriding them. </li>
-<li><strong>Object</strong>: The normals in the normal map are explicit and override the normals from any vertices on the geometry's mesh.
-Because the normals never change on the mesh, an <strong>Object</strong> normal map also maintains consistent lighting across different levels of detail (LOD).
-Use an Object normal map whenever the mesh for your geometry is static and doesn't need to deform.</li>
+<li><strong>Object</strong>: Use an Object normal map whenever the mesh for your geometry is static and doesn't need to deform.
+When you select <strong>Object</strong> Space, the normal map's normals are explicit and override the normals of any geometry rendered with your Shader Graph.
+Because a static mesh's normals never change, an <strong>Object</strong> normal map also maintains consistent lighting across different levels of detail (LODs). </li>
 </ul> <br/> For more information about normal maps, see <a href="https://docs.unity3d.com/Manual/StandardShaderMaterialParameterNormalMap.html">Normal map (Bump mapping)</a> in the Unity User manual.</td>
 </tr>
 </tbody>